odkr/lpassh-add/MANUAL.rst

 You can also make **lpassh-add** consider *every* item in your LastPass database to describe an SSH key, namely, by setting ``LPASSH_ADD_PATH_REGEX`` to a regular expression that matches any string, the empty string (""), for example.
 This is a *bad* idea.
 It's slow.
-It will likely pass passphrases to **ssh-add** that are none of its business.
-And it will likely generate a lot of warnings (those warnings are harmless, however).
+It will pass passphrases to **ssh-add** that are none of its business.
+And it will generate a lot of warnings (those are harmless, however).

 ENVIRONMENT